Samuel-col/KernelDensityInference/README.md

 I'd like to implement the following tests:

 * Visual normality test using confidence bands.
-* Symmetry test i.e. $f(x - \mu) = f(\mu - x)$.
+* Symmetry test i.e. $f(x - \mu) = f(- x - \mu)$.

 ---

 ## Documentation

-Currently there is not available documentation but I hope that the examples in the test file `inferenciaDensidadKernel_test.jl` can help you to understand how to load and use the module contained in `inferenciaDensidadKernel.jl`.
+Currently there is not available documentation but I hope that the examples in `example.ipynb` and the test file can help you to understand how to load and use the module contained in `src` folder.
 Don't forget to change the working directory!